DerrickFeiWang/Tech-Stock-Social-Network/README.md

 Table 1.
 Example of the stocks in the tech company list
 ![1 stocklist](https://user-images.githubusercontent.com/44976640/53704509-be880800-3de2-11e9-8ea0-871c79ebb72d.PNG)

 Among these news articles, 72.5% of the articles are specific for one single stock, which can't be used to build the graph, therefore were excluded.
 2.5% of the articles relating 5 to tens of stocks.
-In many cases, these articles simply summarized the price changes of stocks that may not be close related in business.
+In many cases, these articles simply summarized the price changes of stocks that may not be closely related in business.
 This kind of news were also excluded.
 Only news articles relating 2 to 4 stocks are used to build stock network graph.
 This cohort consists of 27229 news articles, 600 stocks.
 Data preprocessing was done using Python.
 After filtering out the unwanted news, I got the following list that was used to build the graph.

 Table 2.
 Example of the stocks and newsID in the dataset for building the graph